 We figured a sex club would have two dimensions.
 The first would be the visual: to see and be seen.
 We’re pretty compatible that way – we both like the idea of being watched.
 I guess it’s so irresistible because it seems so fundamentally wrong in our culture, where even kissing on the street can seem like an awkward PDA.
 I also feel like people seeing you naked and having sex somehow exposes me.
 Even as I write the words I know it is unclear, but that’s the only way I can describe it.
 We also knew it would be a turn-on to be voyeurs, to see how other people who aren’t porn stars have sex (of course, as we later learned, some of those real people would simply be imitating porn stars).

 The second element of the sex club would be the ‘touch and be touched’ dimension.
-That was the part we would steer clear of.
+That was the part we would steer clear of on the first visit.
 No touching other people on our first night.
 I think that was important.
 We would just take one little step together, and, if we liked it and agreed to go further, we might take another step.
 We would do it our way.

 HER: So, our relationship was in a good place, we had agreed on the ground rules, and we had picked a place that was well-reviewed.
 But the night we planned to go was still a bit of a struggle.
 I remember feeling very reluctant as the hour grew near.
 It was more than just being too tired to head out for a late night; I was really nervous.
 But, in true ‘me’ style, I didn’t want to disappoint you, so I pushed through the discomfort.
 (I didn’t discover until later that you were almost equally unsure.)
 Ignoring your gut isn’t usually advisable, but trying new things is always a little scary, and I knew we’d be okay no matter how the night unfolded.

 HIM: I think we should save the details of that first visit for another article.
 But, suffice it to say, there was a sex pit.

 HER: You’re such a tease!